 - Press the Switch this site to ClassicPress now! button.

 - The migration process may take a few minutes depending on your hosting provider, so go grab some water or a beverage of your choice 🙂

 - When the process is finished, you should see the ClassicPress About screen.
 At this point it is safe to delete the “Switch to ClassicPress” plugin.

-In the future, the same plugin will allow you to restore your site back to the previous version of WordPress you were using.
+In the future, the same migration plugin will allow you to restore your site back to your previous version of WordPress.
 We would love your help getting this feature implemented.
 For more information, see the GitHub issue for restoring back to WordPress.

 Migrating to ClassicPress without using the pluginLink to this section

 Again, DO NOT DO THIS ON A PRODUCTION ENVIRONMENT.

 - Back up your site files and database.
 This is especially important when you are migrating files by hand.

 - Download the latest ClassicPress zip file from our GitHub releases page.

 - Unzip the file on your local computer.